oz123/awesome-c/README.md

 This is a 'catch-all' category for anything that doesn't fit well anywhere else.

+* [ICU][67] - International Components for Unicode; a library for Unicode support.
+[ICU license][68].
 * [libPhenom][31] - An eventing framework for building high-scalability and high-performance systems.
 [Apache2.0][32].
 * [libuv][56] - Cross-platform asynchronous I/O. [Expat][11].
 * [Ragel][54] - A DSL for state machines that compiles to C. [GNU GPL3][41].
 * [SDS][29] - Simple Dynamic Strings; a library for handling C strings in a simpler way, but one that is compatible with normal C string functions.
 Available via [clib][26].
 [FreeBSD][24].

+XML
+===

+> "XML is crap.
+Really.
+There are no excuses.
+XML is nasty to parse for humans, and it's a disaster to parse even for computers.
+There's just no reason for that horrible crap to exist." - Linus Torvalds

+* [libxml2][62] - A standards-compliant, portable XML parser.
+[Expat][11].

 [1]: https://developer.gnome.org/glib/